Takeno/mtg-policy-changes/ipg.md

 Examples

-- A. A player passes a booster to his left when it is supposed to go to his right.
+- A. A player passes a booster to their left when it is supposed to go to their right.

 - B. A player exceeds the amount of time allotted for a draft pick.

-- C. A player puts a card on top of his draft pile, then pulls it back.
+- C. A player puts a card on top of their draft pile, then pulls it back.

 Philosophy